The medications listed on this website are provided for informational purposes only.

 They work by blocking the reabsorption of norepinephrine, leading to more availability.
 SNRIs help improve focus and attention.
 Clonidine works better for sleep and impulse control.
 Any of these non-stimulant drugs for ADHD may be used alone or alongside a stimulant.

-A non-stimulant option for ADHD treatment is clonidine.
-With ADHD Advisor, you can potentially receive an ADHD medication online if one of our clinicians decides it is a part of your treatment plan.
-We offer non-stimulant medications, such as clonidine, nationwide.
+With ADHD Advisor, you may qualify to get a clonidine prescription online if one of our clinicians decides it is a part of your treatment plan.
+We offer non-stimulant medications, such as clonidine, nationwide for adults ages 18 and older.
+Stimulant options are available, too, but only in select states.

 We help with prescription fulfillment every month.
 ADHD Advisor's clinicians can send your prescription to the pharmacy of your choice and ensure that every consecutive prescription is processed as necessary.
+It's important to mention here that we do not bill insurance directly.
+We provide you with a superbill that you can submit for reimbursement depending on your insurance coverage.

 Want to know how to get tested for ADHD online?
 All you need to do is complete the following steps.

-1. The first step is to fill out our intake form and provide some information about your symptoms and medical history.
+- The first step is to fill out our intake form and provide some information about your symptoms and medical history.

-2. Next, you'll schedule your telehealth evaluation with one of our licensed clinicians.
+- Next, you'll schedule your telehealth evaluation with one of our licensed clinicians.

-3. Then, the clinician will determine your unique treatment plan.
+- Then, the clinician will determine your unique treatment plan.
 This plan can include therapy, non-stimulant medication like clonidine, or stimulants if you reside in one of the select states where we offer stimulants.

-4. Clonidine is available nationwide as a non-stimulant medication for ADHD.
+- Clonidine is available nationwide as a non-stimulant medication for ADHD.
 ADHD Advisor treats adults aged 18 and up.
 You could possibly receive a clonidine prescription online if necessary.

-5. Finally, you will have follow-up appointments where your blood pressure and heart rate will be monitored.
+- Finally, you will have follow-up appointments where your blood pressure and heart rate will be monitored.
 This will also give you a chance to discuss any improved symptoms and any adverse effects that you may be experiencing.

 Clonidine is available in both generic and brand-name forms, including Kapvay.
 Most insurance plans will cover the cost of the generic form of clonidine.
 Clonidine is widely available in most United States pharmacies.